odoo/documentation/accounting/payables/pay/sepa.rst

 Register your payments
 ----------------------

-You can register a payment that is not related to a supplier bill.
+You can register a payment that is not related to a vendor invoice.
 To do so, use the top menu :menuselection:`Purchases --> Payments`.
 Register your payment and select a payment method by Sepa Credit Transfer.